With the leaves now falling from the trees the winter months are just around the corner.

 Arthritis and stiff joints

 Often as the weather starts to get colder and damper it can reveal joint problems, as the weather can often play a significant role in these types of problems.
 Many dogs may simply show signs of taking longer to get up after a long rest or limping or licking swollen joints.
 There is a difference between a joint disease such as Arthritis and the more common mobility problems that are due to age.
 Arthritis can be identified by x-rays or may be diagnosed by your vet.
-Our licensed medicine Garlic & Fenugreek Tablets and herbal supplement Green Releaf® are used to help this condition and they can also be a fantastic combination for general health as well and they are particularly ideal for older dogs.
+Our herbal supplements Garlic & Fenugreek Tablets and Green Releaf® are used to help this condition and they can also be a fantastic combination for general health as well and they are particularly ideal for older dogs.
 In cases where you just feel your dog may need some support for the joints our Glucosamine & Chondroitin Tablets are commonly used to maintain joint health and flexibility.
 The main benefits of this product is that it enhances the body’s ability to manufacture collagen and proteoglycans, essential for rebuilding joint cartilage and increasing synovial fluid to lubricate the joints.

 Holly and poinsettia are poisonous to dogs, so always keep these plants out of reach.